Tribandhas Aid In Pranayarn Sadhana.

-The urinary tract/genital organs is where we find the Kuhunadi, which influences the urinary system and regulates the flow of semen.
+The urinary tract/genital organs are where we find the Kuhunadi, which influences the urinary system and regulates the flow of semen.

 Mulabandha is always PRACTICED with pranayama🧘♀️

-WITH REGULAR PRACTICE the disciple becomes like a yogi – uprightly controlled hence the sperm never ejaculates, the results of which are tejas, ojas, strength, a phenomenal growth in knowledge, memory and learning, self-control.
+WITH REGULAR PRACTICE the disciple becomes like a yogi – uprightly controlled hence the sperm never ejaculates, the results of which are Tejas, Ojas, strength, phenomenal growth in knowledge, memory, and learning, self-control.
 Through this, he gains victory over old-age and death.

-The Mulabandha practice (the contraction of the Shankini and the Kuhu nadis) is the KEY TO UNLIMITED SUCCESS.
-To understand the benefits (imbibing it in the core of the heart) it is important to understand the working of this part of the body.
+The Mulabandha practice (the contraction of the Shankini and the Kuhu Nadis) is the KEY TO UNLIMITED SUCCESS.
+To understand the benefits, it is important to understand the working of this part of the body.
 As it has been clearly stated, the area below the navel point, and the area just above the anus, is the Upasth lndriya or the reproductive organs.

-The function and organs of the reproductive system is different in both men and women.
-In men they take the shape of two eggs known as testis and in women, they are known as ovaries.
-In women, they are inwards and the ovary also allows the important function of menstruation and pregnancy to take place.
+The function and organs of the reproductive system are different in both men and women.
+In men, they take the shape of two eggs known as the testis and in women, they are known as ovaries.
+Meanwhile, for women, they are inwards and the ovary also allows the important function of menstruation and pregnancy to take place.
 In men, the flow is outward in the form of semen through the male organ.
-This is known as the Viryavahini nadi.
-It is connected to the anal nerve at one end, and to the main aorta in the heart, at the other end.
+This is known as the Viryavahini Nadi.
+It is connected to the anal nerve at one end, and the main aorta in the heart, at the other end.